long-covid-hg/META_ANALYSIS/README.md

 [google cloud platform for long-covid](https://console.cloud.google.com/home/dashboard?project=long-covid-hg)

-For a new meta-analysis run on long-covid-hg-cromwell virtual machine (VM), go to step 1.
+For a new meta-analysis run on long-covid-hg-cromwell virtual machine, go to step 1.
 Meta-analysis

 ## 0. Connect to Google Virtual Machine (VM) and set up Cromwell